mazx4960/Website-Blog/README.md

 ### Priority updates
 * Setting a blog post to be seen by: myself, friends or everyone
 * Deleting and editing Posts and Comments - only the ones written by you
-* Adding google calendar API support to pull data about your daily schedule
-* Display day scehdule on home page
 * Updating the current location based on current time
 * Tagging the blog post to the location